carolineExplores/temperaturePredictionApp/README.md

 CSV Export: Users can download the forecast data or historical data for any given period as CSV files.

 # How It Works:
-Forecasting with ARIMA: The app analyzes temperature data from the past 14 days over the last 10 years (including the current year) to train an ARIMA model.
+Forecasting with ARIMA: The app analyzes temperature data from the past days over 5 years, packed in a month time series (including the current year) to train an ARIMA model.
 Based on this model, it generates forecasts for future temperatures.

 Forecast Data: The app retrieves forecast data from Open Meteo and combines it with historical temperature data to produce accurate predictions.